Jyothyrajs/CFG_Project/Homework_2.md

 ## Describe the team approach to the project work
-Initially work together to code the basic requirments to ensure everyone has an understanding of how the to-do list will work.
-The team will then adopt agile development using jira to plan the subsequent tasks to be completed in mini-sprints until the deadline.
+Initially work together to code the basic requirements to ensure everyone has an understanding of how the to-do list will work by partaking in a group coding session over Zoom.
+The team will then adopt agile development style using jira to plan the subsequent tasks to be completed in mini-sprints until the deadline.
+We have created a github repo so that the work can be uploaded there and we can all see everyones progress.
+We intend to hold around 2-3 Zoom meetings a week to update each other, discuss the next stage of the project as well as regularly communicate on our slack group chat.
 The additional features will be divided among the team as follows:

 Jyothyraj Sobhana:

 Katarzyna Olszynska: Will focus on colour coding for priorisation of the tasks- 3 levels of urgency.

-Lucianna Tomlin-Paul: Will work in implementing the point and reward aspects of the app
+Lucianna Tomlin-Paul: Will work in implementing the point and reward aspects of the app.

-Mina Mahdi: Habit tracker
+Mina Mahdi: Will work on creating the Habit tracker aspect of the app.

 Naomi McEntegart:  No.3 - scheduling / pomodoro

+To test the code we will be doing a unit test whilst coding, then we will also do an integration test and finally we will be a system test as a whole to make sure that the system works seamlessly.
+If possible we intend to have users test the program, these users will most like be friends/ family with this specifc project.